fabiostrada/microfrontend/README.md

 This will contain the layout of the dashboard and the content that can only be viewed by an authenticated and authorized user.

 <p><b>Login app</b></p>
-This will contain the forms and logic for authenticating and authorizing a user There's a one user to log in:
+This will contain the forms and logic for authenticating and authorizing a user.
+There's a one user to log in:

 Username: demo